khmarbaise/maven-performance-testing/src/site/markdown/scenario-1.md

       +-- mod-2
       +-- mod-..
 ```
-The different setups only change the number of modules from 10 upto 10.000
+The above setup will be run with different number of modules from 10 upto 10.000.

-modules.
+This scenario only executes a simple: `mvn clean` on each of the build
+to measure the initial project identification etc.

  * [JDK 8](./results-JDK8.html)
  * [JDK 11](./results-JDK11.html)